-- Only a U.S. citizen may be in command of a documented vessel or serve as master, chief engineer, radio officer or officer in charge of a deck watch or engineering watch.
-Non-compliance may lead to invalidation of COD and Federal fish permits. - At least 75% of the unlicensed seamen must be a US citizen or an alien lawfully admitted to the United States with a Permanent Resident Alien Card (Green Card). - Not more than 25% of the unlicensed seamen may be nonresident aliens allowed to be employed under the Immigration and Naturalization Act with a Temporary Non-Agricultural Worker (H-2B Work Visa).
+- Only a U.S. citizen may be in command of a documented vessel or serve as master, chief engineer, radio officer or officer in charge of a deck watch or engineering watch. - At least 75% of the unlicensed seamen must be a US citizen or an alien lawfully admitted to the United States with a Permanent Resident Alien Card (Green Card). - Not more than 25% of the unlicensed seamen may be nonresident aliens allowed to be employed under the Immigration and Naturalization Act with a Temporary Non-Agricultural Worker (H-2B Work Visa).

-Exceptions
+• Exceptions